At Resurrection University, our support extends well beyond the classroom

-- Supporting a Friend in Distress– a guide about how to identify signs of distress, effectively approach a fellow student of concern and offer support.
+- Supporting a Friend/Classmate in Distress – a guide about how to identify signs of distress, effectively approach a fellow student of concern and offer support.

-- Learning Disabilities and Attention Deficit Disorder Resource List – information about diagnostic assessment, personal support, and professional services related to learning disabilities.
+- Learning Disabilities & Attention-Deficit/Hyperactivity Disorder Resource List – information about diagnostic assessment, personal support, and professional services related to learning disabilities.
 Please also refer to the ResU Disabilities Services.

 ResU & Presence Behavioral Health Collaboration